 Audit trails ensure that actions on an electronic document are thoroughly tracked and time-stamped and can help you tell if it was ever modified or tampered with without your knowledge.

 Dropbox Sign creates a comprehensive, non-editable transaction trail between signing parties to make sure every eSignature and digital document has an audit trail.

-To maximize legality and security, it’s important that your eSignature platform takes major steps toward verifying that a user is who they say they are before they’re allowed to execute a signature or even access a document.
+To maximise legality and security, it’s important that your eSignature platform takes major steps towards verifying that a user is who they say they are before they’re allowed to execute a signature or even access a document.

 Most commonly, capturing their IP address and proving a person had access to a specific email account and/or phone number is enough to connect them to the computer and software that was used when the eSignature was created.

 When using Dropbox Sign, any person signing a document must either have login information for Dropbox Sign or have received a request for signature via email.
-To ensure no one is able to access a Dropbox Sign user account without permission to sign or send documents fraudulently, all user information including usernames and passwords are encrypted.
-We also seek to prevent others from accessing or using your account by timing-out sessions and emailing you every time a contract is sent to, received by, or signed by your account.
+To ensure no one is able to access a Dropbox Sign user account without permission to sign or send documents fraudulently, all user information including usernames and passwords is encrypted.
+We also seek to prevent others from accessing or using your account by timing out sessions and emailing you every time a contract is sent to, received by or signed by your account.

-In addition, we allow users to set up two-factor authentication which requires the entry of a unique code sent to a mobile device along with their username and password.
-Users can also enable a 4 to 12 digit code that signers must enter to view or sign a document.
-All of the authentication data that a user provides to Dropbox Sign is encrypted and passwords are hashed and salted with an adaptive hashing algorithm.
+In addition, we allow users to set up two-factor authentication, which requires the entry of a unique code sent to a mobile device along with their username and password.
+Users can also enable a 4- to 12-digit code that signers must enter to view or sign a document.
+All the authentication data that a user provides to Dropbox Sign is encrypted, and passwords are hashed and salted with an adaptive hashing algorithm.

 Diligent compliance measures

 Failing to adhere to pertinent compliance regulations can result in repercussions ranging from costly fines to prosecution and even jail time.
 Why risk the security – or the revenue and the future – of your business on less-than-diligent information security standards?